Skip the kubernetes / python / React.js learning curve and put your ideas in production!

 About the Name¶

 APIcrud is based on the OpenAPI 3.0 standard for RESTful web services.
 While newer APIs have been developed, such as gRPC (Google) and GraphQL (Facebook), REST remains by far the most widely supported and easiest to learn interface for getting your software deployed.
-Most capabilities for any application can be defined as resources that are Created, Read, Updated or Deleted.

 This system is built with the following technologies: babel, celery, CloudFront and S3, docker, flask, kubernetes, MapQuest geocoding, mapbox, MariaDB, python 3, RabbitMQ, react.js, react-admin, sqlalchemy, uWSGI.